pedro-vicente/nostr_client_relay/README.md

 https://github.com/pedro-vicente/nostr_client_relay

 A modified version of Nostril [https://github.com/jb55/nostril] is used for event and request generation.
-All events or requests are enveloped by default (ready to send to the wire)

 **ATTENTION DEVELOPERS**